21 Outdoor Movies and Drive-ins in the NYC Area

 The NYCB Live, home of the Nassau Coliseum, Uniondale

-Nassau Coliseum will also be hosting a drive-in series this summer beginning on May 29 with Trolls.
+Nassau Coliseum's drive-in series this summer began on May 29 with Trolls.
 The screenings will happen Friday (7pm), as well as Saturday and Sunday (4pm and 7pm) in the Ford parking lot on a LED wall facing Hempstead turnpike.
 Food trucks (Mister Softee and The Big Cheese) will provide refreshments and all guests will be asked to wear a mask when out of their cars.
 The lot will open 60 minutes before the film.

 Patchogue Theater of the Performing Arts, Patchogue